MrXsc/Snappy-Swift/README.md

 # Snappy-Swift

-A demo project for using Snappy.
+A demo project for using snappy library.

+---